hyukssang/TIL/SWEngineersNote/Javascript/js_values_types.md

-# JS - Values & Types
+# JS: Values & Types

 ## Built-in Types
 The following built in types are available: